breizhmg/dap-py/a2e/README.md

 Provided with a list of files, place an order for the files and download them.
 The path specifies the directory the files will download to, and the force flag determines whether files will be overriden.
 By default, if a file already exists, it will not be downloaded.
 Does not work using guest credentials because guests cannot place an order.

 #### `a2e.download_search(filter_arg, path='/var/tmp/', force=False)`
 Provided with a [filter argument](https://github.com/a2edap/tools/tree/master/lambda/api/data-download), search the Inventory table and download the files in s3.
-Be careful with this one.
 I heard a rumor through the grapevine that only files in s3 will be downloaded, so if you think some data could be someone else, use the other download method.

 ## Example
 ```